emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -06 to -07:

-* Changed P_MAX and A_MAX to 2^35 to enable 96-bit tags with near-ideal security.
+* Changed P_MAX and A_MAX to enable 96- and 112-bit tags with near-ideal security.
-* Changed 80-bit tags to 96-bit tags.
+* Replaced 80-bit tags with 96-bit and 112-tags.
 * Clarified that GCM-SST tags have near-ideal forgery probabilities, even against multiple forgery attacks.

 Changes from -04 to -06: